lkodinsson/MARS/Basic/PHB.md

 Moderate resting involves relaxation for an extended period of about four hours.
 Sleep is not necessary to qualify as a short rest.
 A single activity can even be taken during this period, such as performing research or crafting an item.

+Abilties that can be used a number of times per rest can only be restored from a moderate or long rest unless otherwise specified.

 ### Long Rest

 A long rest requires about eight hours of sleep.
 This sleep may be interrupted so long as it is resumed relatively quickly (within one hour).
-If such a rest is interrupted part way and not resumed, then it is considered to be a short rest instead.
-Abilties that can be used a number of times per rest can only be restored from a long rest unless otherwise specified.
+If such a rest is interrupted part way and not resumed, then it is considered to be a moderate rest instead.

 Characters with substantial wounds will require substantial rest to recover.
-Other characters may treat the wounds of a character performing a long rest by using the medicine skill by perfoming a medicine check against a difficulty of 10.
-If successful, the amount of health that characters heals during their long rest is increased to 2.
+Other characters may treat the wounds of a character performing a long rest by using the medicine skill against a difficulty of 10.
+If successful, the amount of health that characters heals during their long rest is increased by 1 to 2.

 # Creating a Character